Aligider

 Ali Ghider (علي قدر) is located nine kilometers to the west of Teseney in the country of Eritrea.
 It is part of the Teseney sub-zone and has a diverse population.
 It is considered the last settlement in Eritrea before reaching the Sudanese Border and is located in the lowlands.

-Agriculture, livestock raising and trade are very important to the economy of the area.
+Agriculture, livestock raising, and trade are vital to the area's economy.
 Ali Ghider has access to potable water from both the Gash River and underground water resources.
-Processes of irrigation have created an artificial marsh near the Gash River which provides a large habitat for many bird species.
+The irrigation process has created an artificial marsh near the Gash River, which provides a large habitat for many bird species.